 The app does have privacy settings so users can decide how much information they want to share with their partner.
 For instance, if you have separate accounts, you can decide to share account balances but not every specific transaction.
 This is particularly helpful if you’re planning a surprise gift or trip, but if you’re concerned about financial infidelity, you might want to choose an app that provides more transparency for both parties’ spending.

-Personal Capital‘s main claim to fame is its investment software, but the app also boasts a powerful set of budgeting planner tools for everyday users.
+Empower’s (Previously Personal Capital) main claim to fame is its investment software, but the app also boasts a powerful set of budgeting planner tools for everyday users.
 The app allows user to connect all their financial accounts, including checking, savings, credit cards, loans, mortgages, and more.

-In addition to the spending tracking, Personal Capital has a net worth tracking feature that shows a user’s net worth trends over time.
+In addition to the spending tracking, Empower has a net worth tracking feature that shows a user’s net worth trends over time.
 The app can also help you find any hidden fees, develop a personalized retirement planning strategy, and customize your investment portfolio.

 Honorable Mentions: More Budgeting Apps to Consider